petar-markov/Twitter-Scraper/README.md

 Requirements needed for the script are stored in the "requirements.txt" and these can be installed easily with "pip install -r requirements.txt" - most of the times with no issues I believe.

+For a quick test usage it is recommended to install and start this through a started python virtual env.

 ## Script usage